In the Week 25, your baby is

 Your baby’s movements are stronger, and your belly continues to grow.
 Your connection deepens as you prepare for the months ahead.

 You're 25 weeks pregnant!
 Your baby’s development is in full swing, and you may notice more changes in your body to support your growing baby.
-This week, your baby is becoming more active, and your uterus is expanding, which could lead to some new pregnancy symptoms.
+This week, your baby is becoming more active, and your uterus is expanding, which could lead to newer symptoms.

 Tracking these symptoms can help you understand what to expect and when to seek advice.
 Always consult your doctor if you're concerned about any unusual or severe symptoms.

 Your baby is growing rapidly, with their organs continuing to mature.
-They’re becoming more active, and you may start noticing more distinct movements.
+They’re becoming more active, and you may notice more distinct movements.

 At 25 weeks, your baby is getting stronger, and so is your bond.
 Keep embracing this beautiful journey—you’re incredible, mama!